 To see if your lost item has been turned in: Email Steve Fehrenbacher at the Effingham Police Department, or Call 217-347-0774 extension 5321

 Crime in Illinois Annual Uniform Crime Reports, published by Illinois State Police, include past crime statistics for Effingham.
-For the most recent crime statistics: Email Sandi Gillet, or Call 217-347-0774 extension 5326
+For the most recent crime statistics: Email Sandi Rich, or Call 217-347-0774 extension 5326

 You can request police records in multiple ways: Online By email In-person at the Police Department, 110 S. 3rd Street By fax to 217-342-5345